JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Did you hear who asked for the Will?”
 I asked.

-“Yes; the clerk had no hesitation in telling ME.
+“Yes; the clerk had no hesitation in telling _Me_.
 Mr. Smalley, of the firm of Skipp and Smalley, asked for it.
 The Will has not been copied yet into the great Folio Registers.
 So there was no alternative but to depart from the usual course, and to let him see the original document.